Pyogenic granuloma: Diagnosis

 A doctor likely can diagnose a pyogenic granuloma based on its appearance, and might perform a biopsy to make a more accurate diagnosis.
 A biopsy also helps rule out malignant (cancerous) medical conditions that can cause a similar kind of growth.
 These conditions include squamous-cell carcinoma, basal-cell carcinoma, and melanoma.

 Histopathological examination shows multiple capillaries (due to the vascular nature of the tumor), neutrophils (pyogenic), and necrotic tissue.

 Management

 Although pyogenic granulomas are not infectious or cancerous, treatment may be considered because of bleeding or ulceration.
 Frequently, they are treated with electrodesiccation (cauterization) and curettage (excision), though laser treatment using pulsed dye laser or CO2 laser is often effective.

 Several reports have demonstrated the efficacy of topical application of the beta-adrenergic antagonist timolol in the treatment of pediatric pyogenic granuloma.

 Usually, no treatment is used if the pyogenic granuloma occurs during pregnancy, since the lesion may heal spontaneously.
 Recurrent bleeding in either oral or nasal lesions may necessitate excision and cauterization sooner, however.
-If aesthetics are a concern, then treatment may be pursued, as well.
+If aesthetics are a concern, then treatment may be prioritized.
 Usually, only minor surgery may be needed, along with a dental cleaning for oral lesions to remove any calculus or other source of irritation.
-For nasal lesions, nose-picking should be discouraged.